 Weight gain can add to fatigue by making it harder to move around and by putting pressure on the body’s organs, including the lungs.
 It can also worsen joint pain from the extra strain on the joints.

-Keeping a healthy weight can lead to better energy levels.
+Maintaining a healthy weight can lead to better energy levels.

-Tips for maintaining a healthy weigh include:
+Tips for maintaining a healthy weight include:

 - avoiding excess fat and added sugar and salt

 - staying hydrated by drinking plenty of fluids, preferably water

 A varied diet that contains plenty of fresh, plant-based and whole foods can have many benefits.

 - improve body functions, such as digestion